Music of the Soviet Union: 1980s: Russian rock

 Rock music came to Soviet Union in the late 1960s with Beatlemania, and many rock bands arose during the late 1970s, such as Mashina Vremeni, Aquarium, and Autograph.
 The Russian rock was heavily built on Western European and American rock music with a strong bard music influence.
 Unlike VIAs, these bands were not allowed to publish their music and remained underground.
 Magnitizdat was the only way of distribution.
 The "golden age" of Russian rock is widely considered to have occurred during the 1980s, when censorship mitigated, rock clubs opened in Leningrad and Moscow, and rock festivals became legal.
 During the Perestroika, Russian rock became mainstream.
 Popular bands of this time-period included Kino, Alisa, Aria, DDT, Nautilus Pompilius, Grazhdanskaya Oborona and Gorky Park.
 New wave and post-punk were also trends in 1980s Russian rock.

+Video game music

+Since the end of the cold war and the inclusion of Russia in pop culture, Russian music has also been included in many games, the most notable being the Tetris theme.
+Introduction of Russian songs in media also brought about background music, including "Glory to Arstotzka" from the 2014 video game, Papers, Please.